google/googletest/README.md

-Welcome to **Google C++ Test Framework**!
+Welcome to **Google Test**, the Google C++ Test Framework!

 This GitHub repository is a merger of the former <googletest> and <googlemock> products, which are so closely related that it makes sense to maintain and release them together.

 ## GoogleTest ##

-Based on the xUnit architecture.
+Based on the [XUnit](https://en.wikipedia.org/wiki/XUnit) architecture.
 Supports automatic test discovery, a rich set of assertions, user-defined assertions, death tests, fatal and non-fatal failures, value- and type-parameterized tests, various options for running the tests, and XML test report generation.

 ## Platforms ##